Key Takeaways

 The licensee will not be involved in the manufacturing of the product but will be given a fee in exchange for its use.

-If you need help with an international licensing agreement, you can post your legal need on UpCounsel's marketplace.
+If you need help with an international licensing agreements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.